Modular hyperbolas and Beatty sequences

-We shall need the following result which follows easily from the pigeonhole principle: \begin{lem}[{\cite[Lemma 3.3]{banks2006nonresidues}}] Let $\alpha$ be a fixed irrational number.
-Then, for every positive integer $K$ and real number $\Delta\in(0,1]$, there exists a real number $\gamma$ such that
+We shall need the following result which is an easy consequence of the pigeonhole principle: \begin{lem}[{\cite[Lemma 3.3]{banks2006nonresidues}}] Let $\alpha$ be a fixed irrational number.
+Then, for every positive integer $K$ and real number $\Delta\in\lparen0,1\rbrack$, there exists a real number $\gamma$ such that

 \end{lem}